 - roof signs

-- ensuring tachographs for buses comply with EU driver hours
+- ensuring tachographs for buses comply with retained EU driver hours

 Enforcement of special types vehicles (abnormal loads)